xiangjuner/EE-note/README.md

 The TeX Live version is set to 2016 by default.
 This version number should be fine for newer versions of TeX Live and also for an up-to-date MikTeX 2.9 installation.
+TeX Live versions older than 2013 are not supported.
 The command `make help` gives you a bit more assistance on which make targets exist.

 To add the cover pages for a paper/CONF note/PUB note when circulating it to the ATLAS collaboration, add the option `coverpage` to the `\documentclass`.